 As part of Human Resources, the Marquette University Compensation Program is based on the Total Compensation Philosophy.
-The philosophy statement is based on being mission-driven, internally equitable & externally competitive, performance-based, valid and reliable, and consistent.
+The philosophy statement is based on being mission-driven, internally equitable and externally competitive, performance-based, valid and reliable, and consistent.
 Our total compensation system is designed to encourage consistent administration of pay practices across the entire organization.

 Our objectives are to develop, evaluate, and advise University staff on activities associated with job analysis, position classification, compensation policies, practices and salary structures.
 We will partner with managers and department administrators to meet their compensation needs by accomplishing the following:

 In order to maintain program integrity, Position and Compensation Procedures have been developed to outline the process for creating new positions, promotions, title changes, movements within and between bands, and requesting job re-evaluations.

-Questions about the Compensation Program can be directed to Lynn Mellantine, Assistant Vice President of Human Resources, at extension 8-3430.Job Analysis of College and/or Department (non-faculty) Positions
+Questions about the Compensation Program can be directed to Jennifer Burns, Director of Compensation, at extension 8-7935.Job Analysis of College and/or Department (non-faculty) Positions